We provide an integrated approach to fit the varying needs of people living with visual impairment.

 To round out our core services, we provide wraparound services to fulfil additional needs.

-With this new, Big Lottery-funded service, blind and visually impaired Londoners can be partnered with local volunteers to get out of their homes and engage in social activities in the community.
+With this service, blind and visually impaired Londoners can be partnered with local volunteers to get out of their homes and engage in social activities in the community.
+We are currently unable to accept external referrals for this service.